Similey/ruby-script/ruby-sript/README.md

 ### collect
 Invokes the given function once for each element of collection.

-Creates a new array with the result returned by the function.
+Creates a new collection with the result returned by the function.

 Returns the collection unaltered if no block is given.